Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/tgtadm.png)
 **Figure 158** tgtadm command.

-You can see that we have LUN0 for the conntroler and LUN1 for the disk and it contain the backing store path which is what we mount on the client, the **initiator**.
+You can see that we have LUN0 for the controller and LUN1 for the disk and it contain the backing store path which is what we mount on the client, the **initiator**.

 Now on the client or the **initiator** we can use the user admin with password admin to mount that device, but it will never work well because the centOS using Firewall by default, so we need to allow the connection for that server using port 3260 which is the port for iSCSI protocol that base on TCP connection.